 Use the Administration Tool or the utcard command to add additional smart card vendor configuration files.

 Smart card configuration files are available from a variety of sources, including Sun and various of smart card manufacturers.
-For more ample information on smart cards, see the latest version of the Solaris Smart Card Administration Guide.

 ▼ To Load a Configuration File Into the Directory